JanNeuendorf/SVC16/README.md

   </div>

 The only supported inputs are the mouse position and a list of eight keys.
-These keys are supposed to represent the face buttons of a NES controller.
+These keys are supposed to represent the face buttons of an NES controller.
 The codes for the **A** and **B** keys also represent the left and right mouse buttons.

 On synchronization the new input is loaded into the input-buffer.